The Bit Players

 Connecticut Valley Mfg. factory, ca. 1890

-Sets of Naugatuck Valley bits were distributed in boxes patented by James Swan in 1886, and marked with the patent number (United States Letters Patent No. 337,888).
+Sets of Naugatuck Valley bits were distributed in boxes that were patented by James Swan in 1886 and marked with the patent number (United States Letters Patent No. 337,888).
 Seymour, the headquarters of James Swan Company, is just nine miles from the junction of the Housatonic and Naugatuck Rivers in Derby.

 Rockford Bit Company